appstersio/krates-registrator/README.md

 #### §4 multiple Policies (across different machines) register the same etcd node with a different value

-Each policy will take turns detectin the conflicting value, crashing, restarting, and re-setting the node to its local value.
+Each policy will take turns detecting the conflicting value, crashing, restarting, and re-setting the node to its local value.
 The node value in etcd will keep bouncing between the different values until the Policies agree on one value.

 ## Tests